 While these sound like good write-offs you’ll miss out on, consider that: 1) Not everyone can use these write-offs anyway; 2) they don’t add up to enough to make a long-term difference; and 3) if you have other employees, you have to give them the same benefits you receive in order to take the deductions.
 I'm convinced that promoters who address this topic fluff up the benefits of C corps for small-business owners either because they can’t think of anything else to discuss or they want to sell you a corporate entity setup.

 Myth 2: The lower C corporation tax rate.
-If eliminating all corporate income via deductions doesn’t work (and it won’t), the C corp promoter will try to convince you that because the C corp only has a 15 percent tax rate on the first $50,000 of net profit—and thus typically a lower rate than personal income tax rates—you will somehow experience savings.
+If eliminating all corporate income via deductions doesn’t work (and it won’t), the C corp promoter will try to convince you that because the C corp only has a 21-percent flat rate tax on all of its net profit (previously 15-percent on the first $50,000)—and thus typically a lower rate than personal income tax rates—you will somehow experience savings.
 This is a shell game you can lose quickly if you aren’t very, very careful.

 To effectuate this savings, the guru will suggest you pay the corporate tax and leave the money in the C corp so you don’t pay the double tax (your personal income tax) when you pull the money out.
 The problem with this plan is the ultimate outcome: Your money will be stuck in the corporation.
 You’ll only be able to loan yourself the money, at best.
 Someday you’ll want that income, pull it out of the corporation or zero out any loans, and then have to pay individual income tax on the retained earnings or distributions.
 Leaving the money only delays the inevitable.

 Furthermore, when you consider the new 20-percent 199A passthrough deduction on S corp net income, the tax savings of an S corp is even greater compared to that of a C corp and savings that might exist between the corporate and personal tax rates.